smartcontractkit/chainlink-tron/docs/gauntlet/deployment.md

 - The value of the `link` field (e.g. 4100...) is actually the zero address (the 41 prefix can be replaced by 0x) - at the moment, on-chain billing is unused

-- The min and max answer can usually stay the same for all feeds
+- The min and max answer can stay the same for all data feeds as it is effectively deprecated and set to the widest range possible.

 - The `decimals` may vary depending on the feed